znep/query-coordinator/README.md

 ### Feature flags

+The purpose of this module is to provide safe access to requested feature flag keys.
+An error will be thrown if the requested feature flag does not exist.

 Support for feature flags requires that `window.socrata.featureFlags` or `window.serverConfig.featureFlags` be defined at page load time.
+This is easily done in frontend via the `render_feature_flags_for_javascript` helper.
+Other projects should adopt similar helpers, please read the frontend version for inspiration.

 This is expected to be a simple object containing keys for all defined feature flags.
-The purpose of this module is provide validation of requested feature flag keys.

 Usage example:

 ```javascript
 import { FeatureFlags } from 'socrata-utils';